Jacob Bucher

 3. Occupation: shoemaker on 29 May 1735 in Philadelphia, Philadelphia, PA.

-4. He immigrated with the Goetschy Colony, whose leader sent this letter back to Switzerland. on 21 Jul 1735.
+4. He immigrated with the Goetschy Colony, whose leader sent this letter back to Switzerland.
+On 21 Jul 1735.

 LETTER OF JOHN HENRY GOETSCHY TO ZURICH, JULY 21, 1735.
 Very Reverend, Very Learned Mr. Deacon!
 I, the most submissive servant of my very reverend, highly and very learned Mr. Deacon, cannot forbear to report to your Reverence, how we are getting along.
 After we had left Holland and surrendered ourselves to the wild, tempestuous ocean, its waves and its changeable winds, we reached, through God's great goodness toward us, with good wind, England within 24 hours.
 After a lapse of two days we came to the island of Wicht [Wight] and there to a little town, called Caus [Cowes], where our captain supplied himself with provisions for the great ocean [trip] and we secured medicines for this wild sea.